Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 <a href="/figures//ebird-county_choropleth-species-st-1.png"><img src="/figures//ebird-county_choropleth-species-st-1.png" title="plot of chunk choropleth-species-st" alt="plot of chunk choropleth-species-st" style="display: block; margin: auto;" /></a>

 In the US, California (683 species) and Texas (660 species) are, unsurprisingly, the big winners here.
-Mexico's Oaxaca is overall the most diverse state in North America, with an impressive 742 species reported, more than all of Canada.
-At the other end, Canada's Nunavut has just 230 species.
+Mexico's Oaxaca is overall the most diverse state in North America, with an impressive 742 species reported; more than all of Canada.
+At the other end, Canada's Nunavut has a paltry 230 species.

 ### County boundaries